agieche/frontendux/content/blog/getting-started-with-gatsby/index.md

 Finished!
 Now, your global styling should be included by your layout component.
 Since the layout component is present on every route, the style is loaded everywhere.
-Lets proceed to plugins.
+Now, we're getting to the dev-specific part of this gatsby setup.
+In the next chapters, you will learn about syntax and code highlighting, add ing support for linenumber display and line highlighting.
+Let's move!

 -----------------

 ## Code Highlighting with Gatsby Plugins
 To make code examples easier to grasp, syntax highlighting is a nice addition when using a `<pre>`.

-Install gatsby-remark-prismjs
+We will use a plugin called gatsby-remark-prismjs to accomplish code highlighting in gatsby:

 ```shell
 npm install --save gatsby-transformer-remark gatsby-remark-prismjs prismjs
 ```

-Adjust your gatsby-config.js
+Add the gatsby-transformer-remark config object to the plugins array in your gatsby-config.js:
 ```js
 // In your gatsby-config.js
 plugins: [